 The ethinyl estradiol and etonogestrel vaginal ring will not prevent pregnancy if you wear it only during intercourse.
 You must wear the ring for 3 full weeks, followed by 1 full week without a ring.
 The timing of ring insertion and removal is very important for this medicine to be effective as a form of birth control.

 The ring does not need to be removed during sexual intercourse.
-Neither partner should be able to feel the ring when it is in place.
 If the ring is bothersome, you may remove it, rinse it with warm water, and reinsert it after intercourse.
 Do not leave the ring out for longer than 3 hours.